 \subsection{Dynamic Layered Environment}

-The environment models two layers of dynamics that jointly determine the enterprise's evolution: internal operations that drive the firm's monthly financial activity, and external conditions that shape the broader context in which the firm operates.
+The environment models two layers of dynamics: internal operations that drive the firm's monthly financial activity, and external conditions that shape the broader context.

-\paragraph{Internal enterprise dynamics.} The enterprise state includes the firm's financial position, user base, contracts, and accumulated organizational records.
-At the start of each episode, the enterprise is initialized with financial statements, governance documents, an initial cash balance, and an initial user count.
-Details of the initial states of the enterprise could be found in Appendix~\ref{app_obs_section}.

-Starting from the initial enterprise status, the enterprise evolves dynamically from its initial configuration.
-At each timestep, the state transition is governed by $n$ operational indicators $\{x_1, \ldots, x_n\}$ that control different dimensions of the firm's activity, such as how much revenue is generated, how much is spent~\cite{kao2025business}.
-These indicators jointly determine the enterprise's cash inflows and outflows each month.

-To simulate the inherent unpredictability of real-world operations, each indicator $x_i$ is independently perturbed at every timestep:
+{\textbf{Internal enterprise dynamics.}} The enterprise state includes the firm's financial position, user base, contracts, and accumulated organizational records, initialized with financial statements, governance documents, an initial cash balance, and an initial user count (details in Appendix~\ref{app_obs_section}).
+At each timestep, the state transition is governed by $n$ operational indicators $\{x_1, \ldots, x_n\}$ controlling different dimensions of the firm's activity, such as revenue generation and expenditure~\cite{kao2025business}.
+To simulate real-world unpredictability, each indicator is independently perturbed:

-where each $\sigma_i$ is calibrated to reflect that indicator's real-world volatility.
-Details of the enterprise evolution strategies are in Appendix~\ref{dynamic}.

-Because multiple indicators vary simultaneously, the agent faces a multi-dimensional source of uncertainty that cannot be reduced to a single signal.
-The agent can observe basic real-time signals resulted by these indicators through its tools, but the consolidated financial position of the enterprise, such as actual profitability and outstanding obligations, cannot be derived from these raw signals alone.
-It requires a formal reconciliation action, which consumes the agent's only action slot for that timestamp.
+where each $\sigma_i$ is calibrated to reflect that indicator's real-world volatility (details in Appendix~\ref{dynamic}).
+Because multiple indicators vary simultaneously, the agent cannot rely on a single signal to track the enterprise's trajectory; it must integrate noisy observations across dimensions.
+Moreover, the consolidated financial position, actual profitability and outstanding obligations, is not directly observable and requires a formal reconciliation action, which consumes the agent's only action slot for that timestep.

-\paragraph{External economic and industry dynamics.} Beyond internal operations, the enterprise is shaped by an external environment beyond the agent's control, including macroeconomic indicators (e.g., GDP growth and interest rates) and industry-level metrics (e.g., sector margins and user growth rates).
-See Appendix~\ref{app_obs_section} for details.